5 -- Unbolt the Front Cover Plate, so that you can remove the Lube Lines going to the Clutch Bearing Quill that supports that end of the Crankshaft.

-6 -- Remove the 6 Bolts holding the Clutch-Side Quill to the Machine Frame.
+6 -- Remove 6 Bolts holding the Clutch-Side Quill to Machine Frame.
 Quill is sealed to Frame with a "Sealastic" to prevent oil leaks.
-There are 2 Tapped holes in the Side of Quill, you can Screw 2 Bolts into these holes to force the Quill away from Frame.
+There are 2 Tapped holes in the Side of Quill, you can Screw 2 Bolts into these holes to force Quill away from Frame.

-7 -- Bolt your Fork-Truck Chain to the Clutch-Side Quill.
+7 -- Bolt your Fork-Truck Chain to Clutch-Side Quill.
 Put Wood Blocks under Ram to Support it when Crankshaft is removed.
-With People up on Machine Pushing & Guiding Crankshaft out, it should easily slide-out.
-Have People Support the Brake-End as it comes out.
+With Workmen up on Machine Pushing & Guiding Crankshaft out, it should easily slide-out.
+Have Workmen Support the Brake-End as it comes out.
 Do Not let it Swing and Damage it's Bearing Journals!

 8 -- Now you need a Really Good Machinist and Machine Shop!